nymea/nymea-wiki/Raspberry-Pi.md

 2. Mount the parition and unzip the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) file on it.
 3. Insert the SD card into the Raspberry Pi, connect the network cable, connect the power cable and wait until the Raspberry Pi performs a reboot.

-This procedure will install the whole system directly from the internet with the newest packages and a preconfigured guh installation.
+This procedure will install the whole system directly from the internet with the newest packages and a pre-configured guh installation.

 ### 1. Prepare the SD card